-- 1. Provide a degree goal for students who choose to follow a course of study which is specifically designed for transfer to a baccalaureate degree program. - 2.
-Provide the essential general education, grade, and semester hour requirements for upper division status at most senior colleges and universities.
+- Provide a degree goal for students who choose to follow a course of study which is specifically designed for transfer to a baccalaureate degree program. - Provide the essential general education, grade, and semester hour requirements for upper division status at most senior colleges and universities.

 - Completion of at least sixty (60) semester hours of work consisting of courses whose principal design is for a baccalaureate program.
-Developmental courses (course number has a suffix less than 100) cannot be used to meet this requirement. - One-half of the required semester hours must be completed under the aegis of North Iowa Area Community College including 15 of the last 30 semester hours. - 3.
-A minimum overall cumulative grade point average of 2.00 (C) including a 2.00 (C) cumulative grade point average in all course work at NIACC.
-Developmental courses are not used in calculating the cumulative grade point average for graduation. - 4.
-Completion of the following General Education Core with a minimum of 40 semester hours:
+Up to 16 semester hours of career courses (courses with a 90's prefix) can be used as elective credit.
+Developmental courses (course number has a suffix less than 100) cannot be used to meet this requirement. - 2.
+One-half of the required semester hours must be completed under the aegis of North Iowa Area Community College including 15 of the last 30 semester hours.

+- A minimum overall cumulative grade point average of 2.00 (C) including a 2.00 (C) cumulative grade point average in all course work at NIACC.
+Developmental courses are not used in calculating the cumulative grade point average for graduation. - Completion of the following General Education Core with a minimum of 40 semester hours: